-Organism Group Member of Group

-Vegetative bacteria Staphylococcus aureus

-Streptococcus pyogenes

-Escherichia coli

-Pseudomonas aeruginosa

-Serratia marcescens

-Mycobacteria Mycobacterium tuberculosis

-Mycobacterium bovis

-Mycobacterium leprae

-Bacterial spores Bacillus anthracis

-Bacillus cereus

-Bacillus subtilis

-Fungal spores Aspergillus versicolor

-Penicillium chrysogenum

-Stachybotrys chartarum
+Organism Group Member of Group Vegetative bacteria Staphylococcus aureus Streptococcus pyogenes Escherichia coli Pseudomonas aeruginosa Serratia marcescens Mycobacteria Mycobacterium tuberculosis Mycobacterium bovis Mycobacterium leprae Bacterial spores Bacillus anthracis Bacillus cereus Bacillus subtilis Fungal spores Aspergillus versicolor Penicillium chrysogenum Stachybotrys chartarum

-As shown in Figure 2, vegetative bacteria are the most susceptible to UV-C, followed by the Mycobacteria, bacterial spores, and, finally, fungal spores, which are the most resistant.
-In each group, an individual species may be significantly more resistant or susceptible than others, so this ranking should only be used as a rough guideline.
-Note that spore-forming bacteria and fungi also have vegetative states, which are markedly more susceptible to inactivation than the spores themselves.
-Using Equation (1), it is clear that larger values of k represent more susceptible microorganisms and smaller values represent less susceptible ones.
+As shown in Figure 2, vegetative bacteria are the most susceptible, followed by the Mycobacteria, bacterial spores, and, finally, fungal spores, which are the most resistant.
+In each group, an individual species may be significantly more resistant or susceptible than others, so take care, using this ranking only as a guideline.
+Note that spore-forming bacteria and fungi also have vegetative forms, which are markedly more susceptible to inactivation than the spore forms.
+Using Equation (1), it is clear that larger values of k represent more susceptible ones.
 Units of k are the inverse of the units used for dose.

 Using k values to design HVAC duct systems can be challenging.
 Values of k vary over several orders of magnitude, depending on organism susceptibility, and values reported in the literature for the same microorganism sometimes differ greatly.
-For example, Luckiesh (1946) reported a k for Staphylococcus aureus of $0.9602 \text{ m}^2/\text{J} (0.009602 \text{ cm}^2/[\mu\text{W}\cdot\text{s}])$ and $0.00344 \text{ m}^2/\text{J}$ for Aspergillus amstelodami spores.
+For example, Luckiesh (1946) reported a k for Staphylococcus aureus of $0.9602 \text{ m}^2/\text{J} [0.009602 \text{ cm}^2/(\mu \text{W} \cdot \text{s})]$ and $0.00344 \text{ m}^2/\text{J}$ for Aspergillus amstelodami spores.
 However, k values for S. aureus as small as 0.419 m2/J were reported by Abshire and Dunton (1981).
 The wide variation for a single species results from several factors, the most important of which is differences in the conditions under which measurements were conducted (in air, in water, on plates).
 Especially for many of the vegetative organisms, the amount of protection offered by organic matter, humidity, and components of ambient air can significantly affect their susceptibility to UVGI (VanOsdell and Foarde 2002).
 Kowalski (2002) has an extensive compilation of published k values, and research to obtain more reliable design values is ongoing.
-Take care when using published values, and obtain the original papers to evaluate the relevance of the kvalue of any particular organism to a specific application.
+Take care when using published values, and obtain the original papers to evaluate the relevance of the k value of any particular organism to a specific application.

-3. LAMPS AND POWER SUPPLIES
+3. LAMPS AND BALLASTS